 My Master’s thesis—awarded With Distinction—examined the impacts of climate change in the Arctic, including the loss and endangerment of marine and terrestrial biodiversity, alongside increasing regional militarization, corporatization, and politicization.
 It explored the political ecology of international law and religion, and how these legacies shape our understanding of non-human welfare and rights.
 Ultimately, I argued for recognizing the Arctic as a global commons and a common heritage of humankind, with Indigenous knowledge systems leading its governance.

-At the heart of my work is a commitment to ethical, cross-disciplinary collaboration.
-Whether presenting research at the United Nations CSW69 or shaping conservation policy through research and writing, I strive to connect ideas and actions across systems and sectors to advance a just and sustainable future for people, animals, and ecosystems.
+At the heart of my work is a commitment to collaboration across disciplines and systems, grounded in ethics and care, and in service of initiatives that create lasting, meaningful impact.
+Whether presenting research at the United Nations CSW69 or shaping conservation policy through research and writing, I work to translate ideas into practice and advance a just and sustainable future for people, animals, and ecosystems.

-As a lifelong learner, I am endlessly curious and connecting dots.
+As a lifelong learner, I am endlessly curious and always connecting dots.
 If I don’t know something, I investigate.
 If something needs to be done, I figure out how.
+If you would like to work together, exchange ideas, or collaborate on a meaningful and creative endeavor, please reach out, I would love to connect!

 [ CV ] [ Contact ] [ LinkedIn ]